biplovbhandari/biplovbhandari.github.io/_pages/cv.md

 Work experience
 ======
+* Aug 2022 - Present: Geospatial Data Scientist/ Research Associate for the NASA-SERVIR Program.
+  * Earth System Science Center, The University of Alabama in Huntsville

-* Aug 2020 - present: Graduate Research Assistant
+* Aug 2020 - Aug 2022: Graduate Research Assistant
   * NASA-SERVIR at the Earth System Science Center, The University of Alabama in Huntsville

 * Jan 2020 - Aug 2020: Data Scientist